pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 When outputting to/taking input from another data format e.g. dictionary or file, `Quantity` objects are not used to increase portability.
 Instead, any data with units will be output as 2 fields: 1 containing the data, and 1 containing a string specifying the units.
-For example, in the Structure class above, when converting `cell_vectors` to a dictionary, the dictionary will contain:
+For example, in the Crystal class above, when converting `cell_vectors` to a dictionary, the dictionary will contain:
 ```
 'cell_vectors': array([[ 2.426176, -4.20226   0.      ],